qiime2/cancer-microbiome-intervention-tutorial/book/tutorial-1/04-phylogeny-taxonomy.md

 )
 ```

-## More filtering!
+## More filtering

-Filter features with uninformative taxonomic annotations (they might be human reads, but note that there are also more specific tools for human read filtering).
+Filter features with uninformative taxonomic annotations (they might be human
+reads, but note that there are also more specific tools for human read
+filtering).

 ```{usage}
 filtered_table_4, = use.action(